bdintelligence20/bcc/parallel-build-guide.md

 ### Initial Deployment

-For the initial deployment, you should run all five triggers to deploy all components:
+For the initial deployment, you should run all four triggers to deploy all components:

 1. Run the GeoIP service trigger
 2. Run the Frontend trigger
-3. Run the Admin Backend trigger
+3. Run the Backend Services VM trigger
-4. Run the Web Backend trigger
-5. Run the Admin Panel trigger
+4. Run the Admin Panel trigger

 These can be run concurrently, as they are independent of each other.